redhat-cip/software-factory/docs/deepdive.rst

   the mirror role postconf that can enables a new periodic pipeline

 That system configuration process is re-entrant and needs to be executed everytime settings are changed.
-For example, to remove redmine from topmenu, edit the sfconfig.yaml value of topmenu_hide_redmine and execute the sfconfig.py script.

 Then SF is meant to be a self-service system, thus project configuration is done through the config-repo.